orlandoc01/io-flow-types/README.md

 ```
 ### Error reporters

-A reporter implements the following interface
+To implement custom error reporters, it's recommended to design an object which can implement the following interface.

 ```javascript
 interface Reporter<A> {